 1) Download and install Driver Easy.

-2) Run Driver Easy and click Scan Now button.
-Driver Easy will then scan your computer and detect any problem drivers.
+2) Run Driver Easy and click Scan Now.
+Driver Easy will scan your computer and detect any problem drivers.

-3) Click the Update button next to all flagged devices to automatically download and install the correct version of their drivers (you can do this with the FREE version).
+3) Click the Update button next to a flagged network adapter driver to automatically download the correct version of this driver, then you can manually install it (you can do this with the FREE version).